MarginOpenSource/community-strategies/margin_community_strategies/cycle_grid_martingale_strategy/readme.md

 * Fractional creation of grid for increase productivity (customizable)
 * Adaptive overlap price for grid on current market conditions (customizable) based on Bollinger Band
 * Adaptive profit setting on current market conditions (customizable) based on Bollinger Band
+* Adaptive grid orders quantity for initial and Reverse cycle
 * Save funding change, cycle parameter and result in sqlite3 .db for external analytics (not for Windows ver. now)
 * Telegram notification
 * External control from Telegram bot (now **stop** command realised)
+* Restore state after hard restart

 ## How it's work
 _Setup all mentioned parameter at the top of martin_scale.py_

 ### Place grid
 The main parameters for the strategy are grid parameters.
 Specify the trade direction for the first cycle.
 If START_ON_BUY = True, a grid of buy orders will be placed and take profit will be for sale.